 3. Let them schedule for themselves

 Chances are that the person you are gifting the massage to knows their schedule best.
 While it can be a nice gesture to schedule an appointment for someone on their birthday, anniversary, or other occasion, it may not actually be the day or time they would have chosen for themselves.
-There can be conflicts in their schedule that they will need to deal with, or they may prefer to schedule their massage around other events (after a big race or a stressful meeting at work).
+There can be conflicts in their schedule that they will need to deal with, or they may prefer to schedule their massage around other events (after a big race or before a stressful meeting at work).
+I have had numerous occasions where someone has scheduled a massage for their partner, only to inform them of it that morning and find out that they can't make it.
+In my practice, I have a 24 hour cancellation policy that states that if you cancel with less than 24 hours notice, you are still responsible for payment of the session.
+I know other practitioners who have similar policies.
+The thing is, if you reserve a slot, no one else can take it.
+If you cancel without enough notice for someone else to schedule that time, you are literally taking income away from the practitioner.
+For those of us running our own small practices, too much of this can be devastating.

 Instead, try purchasing a gift card for them so that they can use it whenever they like.
 In the state of Illinois, gift certificates can never expire (state law).
 If you feel like you must schedule an appointment for them, make sure that you are absolutely certain of their schedule, or check with them to see what day or time they would prefer.

 I'll admit, this may just be a pet peeve of mine, but it makes a bit more work for me when people schedule an appointment for someone else and don't provide their name.
-I have had instances where someone is running late, or misses their appointment, and I need to call them to check in, but I don't even know who to ask for.
+I have had instances where someone is running late, or misses their appointment, and I need to call them to check in, but I don't even know who to ask for and may not even have the individuals contact information.
 I am also not able to greet them by name when they come in.
 When they arrive, I have to edit their name and contact information before I can even have them fill out their intake form because the client file was created under the wrong name.
 It is just easier and less time consuming to have that information already in their client file.
+Taking the extra time to have to deal with administrative messes also reduces the amount of time the giftee has on the table.

 I know that when scheduling things, it is second nature for most of us to put in our own information, but if you are scheduling for someone else, make sure to do it under their name.
 If you want to put in your phone number and email so that they don't get notifications, that is fine, but in many practices, checking in will be easier if theirs is the name in the appointment book.